 An electrical multimeter is an excellent tool to keep in your RV tool kit.
 It’s a great tool to assist in trouble shooting electrical issues in your RV and at your campsite.

 A multimeter measures voltage, resistance, continuity and amps of an electrical system.
 Also, it can tell you if the power pedestal at the campground is wired properly; keeping you and your RV safe from shocks, electrical or electrocution.

 ✰ PRO TIP ✰ To use a Multimeter, simply follow the manufacturer’s instructions or check out this helpful YouTube video by Ratchets and Wrenches:

 A roll of Eternabond tape is the mother of all tapes for RVs.
 This super adhesive tape is waterproof and extremely durable.

 You can use Eternabond for emergency repairs on rubber as well as fiberglass.
 RVers use it for sealing everything from RV roof repairs, temporary fiberglass repair and under-bellies of RVs.
 It’s also a great tape adhesive to use to seal up your RV chloroplast underbelly.

 Eternabond tape holds in all kinds of weather, does not shrink or expand.
 And, this super adhesive tape will stick to almost anything.

 Just be sure you have the tape where you want it placed when applying it because it is very difficult to remove.
 It cannot be repositioned once applied.

 You can also get black Eternabond tape to repair your RV’s underbelly or black RV components.

-DISCLAIMER: We are a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.
+AMAZON DISCLOSURE: This website is a participant in the Amazon Services LLC Associates Program, an affiliate advertising program designed to provide a means for us to earn fees by linking to Amazon.com and affiliated sites.